fatihahmetg/Web-Service-for-Messaging/README.md

 Accessible from https://virtserver.swaggerhub.com/test26585/messages/3.0

-  Generated using OPENAPI and Swagger tools.
+  Generated using OPENAPI with YAML and Swagger tools.
   Python-Flask server.